Open Accessibility Menu

 Atrial Fibrillation Surgical Ablation

 If a patient has an irregular heartbeat, or atrial fibrillation, treatment ablation is a recommended procedure used to treat an irregular heart rhythm (arrhythmia).
 Symptoms caused by an irregular heartbeat, such as shortness of breath and fatigue, usually improve after undergoing one of the following surgical procedures: Catheter Ablation, Maze Procedure, and AV Node Ablation.
-The Catheter Ablation is a procedure where a cardiovascular surgeon threads a catheter (a thin, long tube) to apply extreme cold or heat to cause tiny scars to specific areas of the heart.
-The Maze Procedure is an ablation technique where a pattern of scare tissure is created in the upper chambers of the heart.
-These two procedures disrupt the erratic electrical signals to the heart causing the arrythmia.
-The third procedure, AV Node Ablation or Atrioventricular Node Ablation, is the scarring of heart tissure in an area called the AV node.
-This node connects the upper and lower chambers of the heart.
-This scar tissue prevents the sending of erratic electrical signals throughout the heart.
-Without treatment, atrial fibrillation tends to get worse over time.
+The Catheter Ablation is a procedure where a cardiovascular surgeon threads a

 Cardiac Ablation

 When a patient is suffering from an arrythmia, a form of treatment, cardiac ablation, is recommended procedure that can help resolve heart rhythm problems.
-The way that cardiac ablation works is by scarring heart tissue that causes the abnormal heart rhythms.
-A cardiovascular surgeon uses a small catheter to apply extreme heat or cold to the tissues in your heart that are the cause of the arrythmia.
-By doing so, this disrupts the irregular electrical impulses within the heart.
-By performing the procedure with a catheter, it is less invasive and shortens the post-surgery recovery period.
+The way that cardiac ablation works is by scarring heart tissue that causes abnormal heart rhythms.
+A cardiovascular surgeon uses a small catheter to apply extreme heat or cold to the tissues in your heart that are the cause of the

 Cardiac and Pulmonary Rehabilitation